bw4sz/Montreal_Workshop/ms/ms_interactions.md

 What if we have many potential sets of interacting traits, or if there are non-linear functions among multiple traits?
 In some cases, we cannot provide a simple trait-matching function (eg V), but must use a statistical tool to infer the best possible combination of traits among co-occuring species that predicts interactions.
 _[Ben Weinstein: here is a spot for a paragraph on machine learning, random forest approaches, where we do not know the traits of interest, might have non-linear relationships.]_

-   Our potential model so far does not fully capture the varied sources of uncertainty that stem from analysis of species interactions.
-We have only captured the uncertainty in the process model, the inherent temporal or spatial stochasticity in our ecological process of interest (Hooten and Hobbs).
+   So far, we have only captured the uncertainty in the process model, the inherent temporal or spatial stochasticity in our ecological process of interest (Hooten and Hobbs).
 We may need to also account for the uncertainty in the observation model, the ability to detect interactions given that they occur.
 The separation of the observation and process model translates our ecological mechanism into specific predictions about empirical data.
 For binary networks, one straightforward way to account for the observation of interactions is to model the detectability of network interactions.

 eq iv.